electrichive/waggledance/electric-hive-learning-guide.md

 	- Is basically the only language used for front-end web development
 	- Can be used for back-end web development
 	- Lots of startups use JS primarily, as do a fair amount of mid-size and large companies
-- Native (non-browser-based) apps - a small but rapidly growing area
+- Mobile & desktop apps - a small but rapidly growing area

 ### Python